 Adverse Reactions to medicinal products

-European pharmacovigilance legislation requires all healthcare professionals and citizens to report any suspected adverse reactions (serious and non-serious, known and unknown).
+The EU pharmacovigilance legislation requires all healthcare professionals and citizens to report any suspected adverse reactions (serious and not serious, known and not known).

-A suspected adverse reaction may be reported in one of the following ways:
+You can report a suspected adverse reaction in one of the following ways:

 - By filling in the reporting form and sending it via e-mail or fax to the Pharmacovigilance contact point of your facility, or to the Marketing Authorization Holder (MAH) of the drug suspected to have caused the adverse reaction;